 The ecological crisis is a human crisis.
 Oceans must not be considered as flat blue surfaces which serve as dropping holes where we can let vanish all our anthropogenic remains.
 There are vast amounts of organisms that live down there and some suffer pain from our waste and noise.
-Many are aware of the large fish such as whales and dolphins and there have been discussions about the chemical and waste pollution.
+Many are aware of mammals such as whales and dolphins and there have been discussions about the chemical and waste pollution.
 But – often ignored is the invisible and the inaudible environment to us that is deeply secluded.
 Therefore, in this installation, we have created 3D enlarged plankton to be like whales.
 In addition, we amplify the noise as participants move closer to the animations to simulate how these organisms might experience and perceive this anthropogenic noise.
 This is a highly interdisciplinary artist led effort with biologists, chemists, nano-toxicologists and an animator all working together towards a common goal – to raise consciousness.

 Plankton serve as one of the primary basis of the marine food chain and are as a result a crucial component of the Earth‘s ecosystem.
 Current literature and studies have demonstrated how different noise sources influence large marine life with striking examples such as images of stranded whales and dolphins.
 However, little have highlighted the possible impact on marvelous microscopic organisms such as plankton.
 Noise Aquarium spotlights animated 3D-models obtained with scientific imaging techniques of the extremely diverse plankton spectrum.